Hogweed / spring / summer / autumn / edible

 A mild case of photo-phyto-dermatitis can be caused by touching the raw juice of this plant and, leaving the exposed skin in the sun will cause the area to blister.
 Wear gloves if picking, if juice goes on you, keep that area of skin covered and out of direct sunlight

-Giant Hogweed, Giant hogweed is a lot larger than hog weed, the leaves are a lot more sharp and you can typically see the remnants of last years growth from the huge canes (6-10ft) that will be left over.
+Giant Hogweed, is a lot larger than hogweed, the leaves are a lot sharper and you can typically see the remnants of last year’s growth from the huge canes (6-10ft) that will be leftover.

 Range and Distribution

 These plants grow all over Europe, except Iceland, North Africa and all over America and Asia.

 Hogweed prefers nitrogen-rich soils and grows well up to an altitude of 2500m, it can be found on roadsides, banks, hedgerows, borders, disused, and wasteland.